 WiFi Protected Setup (WPS) is an industry standard specification defined by the WiFi Alliance.
-WPS allows you to set up a wireless network with strong security without having to configure security settings manually.
-Depending on the devices in your network, you can either press a button (on the device itself, or in its configuration utility) or enter a PIN (Personal Identification Number) in the devices.
+WPS allows you to set up a WiFi network with strong security without having to configure security settings manually.
+Depending on the client devices in your network, you can either press a button (on the client device itself, or in its configuration utility) or enter a PIN (Personal Identification Number) in the client devices.
 They then connect and set up a secure network by themselves.
-See how to set up a secure wireless network using WPS in Section 7.2 on page 42.
+See how to set up a secure WiFi network using WPS in Section 4.2 on page 35.